FirelyTeam/firely-docs/vonk/deployment/docker.rst

 You can run the Vonk container as follows: |br|
 ``> docker-compose -f docker-compose.mssqlserver_host.yml up -d``

 A database will automatically be created if is not already present on the database server.
-See :ref:`overview_of_permissions` for an overview of  permissions the database user needs for creating the database and/or schema.
+See :ref:`this page <configure_sql_overview_of_permissions>` for an overview of permissions the database user needs for creating the database and/or schema.

 Open a browser and use the address http://localhost:8080/.
 This will show the landing page of Vonk.